Style & Submission Guidelines

 What plagiarism means for us:

 If you copy someone else’s writings and try to pass it off as your own, you will destroy your own reputation – not to mention possibly finding yourself in legal trouble.
-Other than never again writing for the Guardian Express, which is a certainty, you will probably never again be employed, as a writer, by anyone.
+Other than never again writing for the Guardian Liberty Voice, which is a certainty, you will probably never again be employed, as a writer, by anyone.

 Many journalists write articles based on other articles; unless a publication is breaking a story from its own sources, everybody is reporting the same news.
 However; it is not acceptable to copy someone else’s article and neither is it acceptable to re-word someone else’s article.